isdk/ai-tool.js/docs/pubsub.md

   readonly name: string;
   readonly protocol: string;

-  // Optional: For transports that need to hook into an HTTP server mount?: (path: string, options?: Record<string, any>) => void;

-  // Establish a connection with a client and subscribe them to events.
+  /**
+   * Subscribes a client to an event stream by taking over an incoming request.
+   *
+   * This method is designed to be generic.
+Transport-specific details, such as
+   * HTTP request/response objects, are passed inside the `options` parameter.
+   *
+   * @param events Optional array of event names to initially subscribe the client to.
-  // The `options` object is a generic container for transport-specific
+   * @param options A container for transport-specific parameters.
-  // parameters, like HTTP request/response objects for SSE.
+   * @returns A `PubSubClient` object representing the newly connected client.
+   */
   subscribe: (
     events?: string[],
     options?: {
-      req?: any;
-      res?: any;
+      req: any; // e.g., http.IncomingMessage
+      res: any; // e.g., http.ServerResponse
       clientId?: string;
       [k: string]: any;
     }
   ) => PubSubClient; // Return a client object, minimally with a `clientId`.

+  /**
-  // Publish an event from the server to clients.
+   * Publishes an event from the server to clients.
+   *
-  // The `target` parameter allows for broadcasting (default) or
+   * The `target` parameter allows for broadcasting (default) or
-  // targeted delivery to specific client IDs.
+   * targeted delivery to specific client IDs.
+   */
   publish: (
     event: string,
     data: any,